CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_mutation.md

 The **mutation** entity is a stand alone endpoint that is not yet harmonized with other CDA endpoints.
 Within the **mutation** record are data from TCGA tumor mutation studies.

+You can download this JSON directly on our [Github page.](https://raw.githubusercontent.com/CancerDataAggregator/readthedocs/main/docs/Schema/schema_mutation.md)

 Use the "+" and "-" icons to expand and collapse sections of the schema.

 <div class="container">